WayScience/CytoSnake/docs/tutorial.rst

    cd results/preprocessing/ && ls

-This will take you to the directory where the generated ouputs are and lists all the files.
+This will take you to the directory where the generated outputs are and lists all the files.

 .. code::